matt01671/cotiss-project/README.md

 This project is open ended and designed to provide a platform to show your creativity, coding skills and ability to interpret requirements.
 We have created a simple, but flawed search bar / dropdown where users can select categories that they may be interested in.
 Your job is to improve it!
-Whether you start from scratch or extend our base code is entirely up to you.
+There are several ways we think it can be improved, here are some ideas but if you have others that is great also!
+1. Improve the matching algorithm so the user input is better aligned with suggestions,
+2. Replace Semantic UI with a custom component,
+3. Convert to a nested dropdown that takes advantage of the hierarchical manner of the UNSPSC codes.

 There is also no strict requirement on how the search bar should function.
 We want you to think of the best user experience possible :).

-In short, what we hope to achieve with this componenet is to create a dropdown for users to select categories that are relevant to them.
+In short, what we hope to achieve with this componenet is to improve our base code dropdown for users to select categories that are relevant to them.

-Hint: the codes are classified in a hierarchial manner, so there is a one-to-many relationship between each level and the level below it.

 If you have any questions, please reach out to matthew.oh@cotiss.com and ask away - we're here to help!